Mark-MDO47/FPGA_RBG_2_RBGW/README.md

 # FPGA_RBG_2_RBGW
-Lattice iCE40 Verilog FPGA convert WS2812b RBG from ESP32 to SK6812 RGBW
+Lattice iCE40 Verilog FPGA convert WS2812b RGB from ESP32 to SK6812 RGBW

 The idea is to use an iCE40 FPGA to input the serial lines of an ESP32 talking to WS2812b RGB individually addressable color LEDs and convert it to serial lines that would operate SK6812 RGBW individually addressable color LEDs.
 * https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf